 Should I modify my buff Lance Charge - Dragon Sight - Battle Litany timings to accommodate my needy raid members?

 Short answer is no. You should – in general – always be pressing all three of your buff actions (and every other damage-dealing action) as close to on cooldown as possible.
-Within the opener, you can shuffle the order of the buffs a little, so long as everything is active before the first Chaos Thrust lands.
+The Opener aims for optimal buff placement for the party without messing our own rotation up.

 Who should I tether with Dragon Sight?

-In a static group, on initial pulls of the fight while learning, prioritize in the same way as a pug group.
-After you have a few pulls, filter a series of FFLogs parses from your group through https://tethercalc.herokuapp.com/ to get specific answers for each tether for your particular group on that particular fight.
+In a static group, on initial pulls of the fight while learning, prioritize in the same way as above.
+After you have a few pulls, filter a series of FFLogs parses from your group through https:///tethercalc.com/ to get specific answers for each tether for your particular group on that particular fight.

 Is it okay to hold High Jump, Spineshatter Dive, or Dragonfire Dive for raid buffs?
 Personal buffs?